SmokeHouseProject/applewood/app/README.md

 -  /styles

 >The package.json is not copied from the root.
 It is a specific version for the electron build and must be edited manually.

+>The main.js file is the bootstrapper for Electron.

 >The cordova files are polyfills required to run in a browser